 2020 – Little O’Malley Peak Trail – Phase One Completed

 Rasmuson Foundation, Marcia Bandy, GCI, and many individual donors have generously provided funds.
 Construction began on June 1.
-The Chugach Park Fund has been selected as the non-profit partner of the Anchorage Petroleum Women’s Association and they will participate in fundraising as well.
+The Chugach Park Fund was selected as the non-profit partner of the Anchorage Petroleum Women’s Association.

 2019 Investment – An interpretive sign at Flattop Sunnyside (formerly “backside”)